€105.020 The share price fell by -0.19 % 29/09/2023 17:35

 EnvironmentWith regard to environmental issues, the Board has selected the following indicators:

 At the start of a given year, the Board sets goals, applying a weighting coefficient to those considered as priorities.
-The Board reserves the option to adjust these indicators when such a move is, in its view, justified by the circumstances, provided that the reasons for these changes are outlined at the Shareholders’ General Meeting in which shareholders are asked to vote on resolutions relating to the short- and long-term variable components of remuneration for the individual concerned.
+The Board reserves the option to modify the indicators in use, whether in relation to their type or how they are applied, when such a move is, in its view, justified by the circumstances, provided that the reasons for these changes are outlined at the Shareholders’ General Meeting in which shareholders are asked to vote on the remuneration policy for the individual concerned.
 The Board reaches its decisions in conjunction with its examination of the financial statements for the prior year, after reviewing the recommendations of the Remuneration Committee and after having given Board members the opportunity to pursue discussions without any executive company officers being present.

 Long-term variable component